Switching to Thunderbird

 - Open your address book in Evolution, right-click on it and choose: Save as vcard... to export it into vCard file format.

-- In Thunderbird 5 or above, open the menu, select Address Books and then vCard file ( *.vcf) and select your contact file.
+- Open the menu, select Address Books and then vCard file ( *.vcf) and select your contact file.

 Switching from Web-based Email Applications to Thunderbird